Marketing research strategies: ideas and approaches to conducting research for marketing purposes.Click To Tweet

 - Which variables should you be investigating?

-Once you have found the problem you want to solve, the next step is to start building a research plan.
+2. Create a Research PlanOnce you have found the problem you want to solve, the next step is to start building a research plan.
 If you haven’t developed a marketing research plan before, the task can be intimidating.
 To help you out, here are some approaches you can use for your research.

 Surveys and InterviewsCreate a survey that includes relevant questions based on the purpose of your research.
 You can ask open-ended questions or opt for multiple-choice questions.
 Alternatively, you can also opt for interviews.
 Just keep in mind that your target audience’s time is precious; if your survey is too lengthy, they may leave it unfilled.
 That’s why it’s important to be concise with your surveys.

 - Questions related to demography: Begin by asking demographic questions, including age, gender, income, location, etc.